Alicia Osborne, MA, CRC, LCPC

 Since joining TASC in 2004, Alicia has served as a program administrator and as the director of Cook County and statewide operations.
 With a focus on cross-systems collaboration, she has co-led TASC’s juvenile justice services, child welfare and family services, and corrections reentry programs, and guided the development of TASC’s outpatient treatment services, launched in 2017.
 She has also been a national trainer for the Justice Leaders Systems Change Initiative (JLSCI) and conducted international training on the Case Care Management module.
 She currently advises on the development of TASC’s deflection initiatives for suburban Cook County, and statewide as part of CHJ.

-Prior to joining TASC, Alicia provided management and clinical services for a number of organizations in New York City including Mount Sinai Hospital, the New York Urban League, the New York Health and Hospitals Corporation, and Damon House.
+Previously, Alicia provided management and clinical services for a number of organizations in New York City, including Mount Sinai Hospital, the New York Urban League, the New York Health and Hospitals Corporation, Damon House, and the New York State Office of Alcoholism and Substance Abuse Services (OASAS).

 Alicia received her BA in psychology from the College of St. Elizabeth (Morristown, New Jersey) and her MA in Rehabilitation Counseling from New York University.
 She is a certified rehabilitation counselor (CRC) and a licensed clinical professional counselor (LCPC).